Arghun-dev/e-commerce-full-version/README.md

 ### location:

-location shows us where er are in the application just look at pathname.
+location shows us where we are in the application just look at pathname.

 ## withRouter

 It is a higher order function.

-it anables us to access to the history, match and location props in every component wwe want.
+it anables us to access to the history, match and location props in every component we want.

 #### usage
 export default withRouter(MenuItem)